Note: 2/16 – Two tarts has closed.

 I don’t want to love you, you wicked temptress!
-You are my Delilah, weakening me with your gooey chocolate chip cookies sprinkled with sea salt; cookies that called me back to the register at the coffee-house, even after I’d sat down with my drink.
-My femme fatale, how well your alluring treats weaken my resolve to resist, they make love to my cappuccino – buttery, salty, crunchy – I must have one with every cup.
+You are my Delilah, weakening me with your gooey chocolate chip cookies sprinkled with sea salt; cookies that called me back to the register even after I’d sat down.
+My femme fatale, how well your alluring treats weaken my resolve, they make love to my cappuccino – buttery, salty, crunchy – I must have one with every cup.
 You are a siren with your peanut butter delights drizzled with bittersweet chocolate, your cappuccino creams of cinnamon goodness, or your sassy pecan tessies.
 My diet has been dashed upon the rocks.

 However, I must chant a hymn unto you, my Cupid.
 I love that your little cookies are the perfect size; I can indulge myself without guilt.
 I am enchanted with every tart.
 You bewitch me; daily I buy two or three; talismans to seduce an unsuspecting friend.